FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 Please note that for some countries, customs payments may be required when importing the device (according to your country's legislation).
 We provide all necessary customs documents with the shipment.

-What warranty is provided for the device and what does it cover?
+What warranty is provided and what does it cover?

-All Balanset-1A devices come with a standard 1-year warranty from the date of purchase.
+All Balanset-1A devices come with a standard 2-year warranty from the date of purchase.
 The warranty covers any manufacturing defects and electronic component failures not caused by the user.
-In some cases, depending on the dealer or special promotions, the warranty period may be extended to 24 months.
-We recommend always checking exact warranty conditions at the time of purchase with your seller.

 If any defect appears in the device during this period, we will repair it free of charge or replace it with a new one.
 Warranty service is provided either through our service center or by sending the device to us (we will agree on a convenient method with you).